-Explanatory Notei List of acronymsii Contentsiv 1.
-Background 2.
-Extracts from conclusions of the Providers' Forum meetings 3.
-Extracts from the Joint Statements adopted at the ICG meetings, including the ICG recommendations and decisions 4.
-Extracts from the WorkIng Group Reports 4.1.
-Working Group S on systems, signals and services (formerly Working Group A on compatibility and interoperability) 4.2.
+Explanatory Note i List of acronyms ii Contents iv 1.
+Background 1 2.
+Extracts from conclusions of the Providers' Forum meetings 2 3.
+Extracts from the Joint Statements adopted at the ICG meetings, including the ICG recommendations and decisions 18 4.
+Extracts from the Working Group Reports 23 4.1.
+Working Group S on systems, signals and services (formerly Working Group and on compatibility and interoperability) 4.2.
 Working Group B on enhancement of GNSS performance, new services and capabilities (formerly Working Group B on enhancement of the performance of GNSS services) 4.3.
-Working Group C on information dissemination and capacity building 4.4.
-Working Group D on reference frames, timing and applications Annex I: Terms of Reference of the International Committee on Global Navigation Satellite Systems Annex II: Terms of Reference of the International Committee on Global Navigation Satellite Systems Providers' Forum Annex III: Workplan of the Providers' Forum Appendix: Providers' Forum principles of compatibility and interoperability and their further definition Annex IV: List of States Members of the United Nations and governmental, intergovernmental and non-governmental organizations participating in International Committee on Global Navigation Satellite Systems Annex V: Template for sharing information between service providers Annex VI: Meetings of the International Committee on Global Navigation Satellite Systems Annex VII: Publications - Information material Annex VIII: Statement of the Providers' Forum concerning the International Committee on Global Navigation Satellite Systems Annex IX: Summary of discussions concerning the "Future of the International Committee on Global Navigation Satellite Systems" Annex X: Mission Statement of the International Committee on Global Navigation Satellite Systems Annex XI: Vision Statement of the International Committee on Global Navigation Satellite Systems
+Working Group C on information dissemination and capacity building 35 4.4.
+Working Group D on reference frames, timing and applications 38 Annex I: Terms of Reference of the International Committee on Global Navigation Satelli Systems Annex II: Terms of Reference of the International Committee on Global Navigation Satell Systems Providers' Forum Annex III: Workplan of the Providers' Forum 54 Appendix: Providers' Forum principles of compatibility and interoperability and their further definition 56 Annex IV: List of States Members of the United Nations and governmental, intergovernmental and non-governmental organizations participating in International Committee on Global Navigation Satellite Systems 57 Annex V: Template for sharing information between service providers 59 Annex VI: Meetings of the International Committee on Global Navigation Satellite System Annex VII: Publications - Information material Annex VIII: Statement of the Providers' Forum concerning the International Committee of Global Navigation Satellite Systems Annex IX: Summary of discussions concerning the "Future of the International Committe Global Navigation Satellite Systems" Annex X: Mission Statement of the International Committee on Global Navigation Satelli Systems

+Annex XI: Vision Statement of the International Committee on Global Navigation Satellite Systems